|IT Based Tactics||✓|

-The twin cities of Minneapolis (in Hennepin County) and St. Paul (Ramsey County) have well-documented problems with prostitution and sex trafficking dating back to at least the 1970s, and the local and regional commercial sex markets have involved the rape, assault, and murder of prostituted women.
+The twin cities of Minneapolis (in Hennepin County) and St. Paul (Ramsey County) have well-documented problems with prostitution and sex trafficking dating back to at least the 1970s, and the local and regional commercial sex markets have involved the rape, assault, the murder of prostituted women, and the forced sex trafficking of pregnant women.
 Hennepin County was the site of the activity of at least one serial killer who specifically targeted prostituted women.
 Various agencies and nonprofit organizations have engaged in a wide range of activities designed to reduce the prevalence and negative impacts of illegal commercial sex.
-Many of these efforts have attempted to address the chief cause of both prostitution and sex trafficking – consumer-level demand.
+Many of these efforts have attempted to address the chief cause of both prostitution and sex trafficking: consumer-level demand.

 The Twin Cities region has been a pioneer of programming designed to combat demand for commercial sex.
 A St. Paul program started the first brief treatment program in 1988 (Intervention Program for men who use prostitutes), preceded only by the John Group in Grand Rapids, Michigan, which began in 1981.
 The Twin Cities have had two programs running concurrently, one led by Steve Sawyer (a brief treatment program started in 1988, in Ramsey County) and one by Vednita Carter (Breaking Free, beginning in 2000 in Hennepin County).
 The program run by Mr. Sawyer accepts referrals from cities throughout the Minneapolis/ St. Paul metropolitan region and outside of the state of Minnesota.
 A second version of the intervention Program partners with a community restorative justice program in Minneapolis ( Restorative Justice Community Action) to combine brief therapy with community service.
 The Breaking Free program began accepting men arrested in Rochester and Olmsted County, Minnesota, in 2011, and has accepted referrals from Minneapolis and St. Paul as well as other communities throughout Minnesota.